Why AI can never become self-conscious without a Body and Others (and why Big Data will never be Big enough)

 Text written on the occasion of my farewell from teaching ‘Ethics of AI’.

-In recent years, warnings—or perhaps hopes—have increasingly emerged that artificial intelligence (AI) is on its way toward self-consciousness.
-For some, it even seems as though we have already reached that point: particularly with the rise of applications like ChatGPT, it is often suggested that these chatbots might already possess some form of self-consciousness.
+In recent years, the warning – or perhaps the hope – has emerged ever more frequently that artificial intelligence (AI) might be on its way to self-consciousness.
+For some, it even seems as if we have already reached that point: particularly with the rise of applications like ChatGPT, it is often suggested that these chatbots may already possess some form of self-consciousness.

-Since I have been working on this theme for a long time (under the warm and inspiring supervision of Professor Arnold Burms, I was privileged to write a doctoral dissertation in philosophy on self-consciousness and personal identity, and in recent years I taught Ethics of AI at Karel de Grote University of Applied Sciences), I regularly get asked what I think about this: can AI develop self-consciousness, or does it perhaps already have it?
+Since I have been working around this theme for a long time (under the warm and inspiring supervision of professor Arnold Burms, I was able to write a doctoral dissertation in philosophy on self-consciousness and personal identity, and in recent years I taught the subject Ethics of AI at the KdG University of Applied Sciences), I regularly get asked what I think about this: can AI develop self-consciousness, or perhaps it already has?

-My short answer is: I certainly don’t consider it impossible that AI might one day become self-conscious.
-But I think we are still far from that point today.
-Whether it is even desirable is not for me to answer alone, but requires an open societal debate (which does not exist today).
+My short answer is: I certainly don’t consider it impossible that AI will one day become self-conscious.
+But I think we are still far from that today, because the role of embodiment is still vastly underestimated.
+Whether it is also desirable is not for me to answer, but requires an open societal debate (which does not exist today).

 In my view, there are two reasons why the body plays a key role in the emergence of self-consciousness.

-The first reason is fairly straightforward.
+The first reason is fairly simple.
 Current large language models, like ChatGPT, are statistical models: they calculate the probability that certain words occur together.
-They do not “understand” the words they use.
+They don’t “understand” the words they use.
 Think here of John Searle’s famous thought experiment of the Chinese Room.

 A language model can learn that “wall” and “hard” often occur together, but it has no idea what “hard” means.
 A baby, on the other hand, learns by bumping into a wall that a wall is hard.
 The body is our source of experience: it gives us direct access to what words and concepts mean.